Cray-HPE/docs-uan/docs/portal/developer-portal/operations/Basic_UAN_Configuration.md

 ### Optional UAN Layer (playbook: unset_nologin.yml)

 This UAN layer deletes the `/etc/nologin` file allowing non-root users to log into the UAN.
-If the optional UAN layer that runs `set_nologin.yml` was used, this layer must be used or only the root user will have acces to the node.
+If the optional UAN layer that runs `set_nologin.yml` was used, this layer must be used or only the root user will have access to the node.